timothyhuo1/timothyhuo1.github.io/projects/HiTEA.md

 <img class="ui large right floated rounded image" src="../images/menu.png">

-HiTEA is a local family-owned business that serves boba and Chinese food.
-Before this project, I felt the previous website didn't reflect what our business represented.
-So, I designed a new website to help customers stay in touch and provide more information behind HiTEA.
-Whenever I work there, I get tons of people asking for a take-home menu, but we don't have one.
-This was one of the reasons why I started this project, to make the website act as a convenient take-home menu.
+HiTEA is a local family-owned business that serves boba and Chinese food here in Hawaii.
+I created a website to help customers stay in touch and provide more information behind HiTEA.
+Also, have an option to order online with the Clover POS.
+This project was created using web development and frameworks such as Semantic UI.
+The static website is hosted using Amazon S3 buckets.
+Also, through Amazon CloudFront to secure the website (SSH certificate).

 <img class="ui large left floated rounded image" src="../images/about.png">

-This project was created using front-end development and hosted on Amazon Web Services (AWS).
-During the beginning summer of 2020, I watched boot camps on HTML/CSS on youtube.
-Then, I learned how to configure a static website using a custom domain on AWS.
 This project helped me understand how a website works and showed me the endless possibilities of web design.
 In this project, I improved my web application skills and discovered helpful tools on the internet.

-This project is still a work-in-progress, as there are still so many things we can still work on.
-I'm currently trying to set up an online order service using square-up.
-Also, I want to apply things I learned in college such as UI frameworks and back-end development.
+This project is still a work-in-progress, as there are still so many things I want work on.

 Here is the [Website](http://hitea808.com/) and Github [Repo](https://github.com/timothyhuo1/HiTEA)